-In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the governmental activities Statement of Net Position.
+In the government-wide financial statements, long-term obligations are reported as liabilities in the governmental activities Statement of Net Position.

 1-L Compensated Absences

 General leave for the School Administrative Unit includes vacation pay.
 General leave is based on an employee's length of employment and is earned ratably during the span of employment.
 Upon retirement or termination, employees are paid full value for any accrued general leave earned as set forth by the School Administrative Unit's personnel policy.